rezzco/rezzco/README.md

 👯 Always looking to collaborate

-🤔 I’m looking for help with learning path
+🤔 🤔 Current obsession: comming up with a Selenium Java QA Template

 💬 Ask me about scripting